-\1 Because the glazing in stairwells and covered or enclosed walkways must comply with Standard 10 in Chapter 3 /1/ building components behind the exterior stairwell glazing should be capable of mitigating any hazards resulting from the stairwell or enclosed walkway glazing failure in response to a blast event in accordance with the applicable levels of protection described in Table B-1.
-To provide that debris resistance, any windows, inner doors, sidelights, and transoms that are interior to the exterior stairwells or enclosed walkways should meet the windborne debris resistance requirements of ASTM E 1996 (missiles A and D in Table 2) All building components behind stairwells and covered or enclosed walkways should also be designed for blast resistance as if the stairwells or walkways were not present.
+Glazing in stairwells and covered or enclosed walkways that are exterior to buildings does not need to comply with the provisions of these best practices because exterior stairwells and walkways generally are not considered to be routinely occupied.
+Building components behind the exterior stairwell glazing should be capable of mitigating any hazards resulting from the stairwell or enclosed walkway glazing failure in response to a blast event in accordance with the applicable levels of protection described in Table B-1.
+To provide that debris resistance, any windows, inner doors, sidelights, and transoms that are interior to the exterior stairwells or enclosed walkways should meet the windborne debris resistance requirements of ASTM E 1996 (missiles A and D in Table 2) All building components behind stairwells or walkways were not present.